RobertAcatrinei123/Cesar-cypher-terminal-app/README.md

 ## Conclusion

 For short texts Chi-squared is the most accurate even though it has cases where it's the only one wrong.
-There are also cases where all of the functions are wrong so different solution might be better.
+There are also cases where all of the functions are wrong so a different solution might be better.

 For long texts all distance functions work perfectly so frequency analysis is the best to use.